Curated OER

 High Frequency Words: lesson 27

-In this high frequency words worksheet, students complete high frequency word activities by writing ou sound words, fill in the blanks to sentences, and answering short answer questions about stories.
+In this high frequency words worksheet, learners complete high frequency word activities by writing ou sound words, fill in the blanks to sentences, and answering short answer questions about stories.
 Students complete 4 activities total.

 Curated OER